robocode-dev/tank-royale/schema/dotnet/README.md

 You can also generate the C# classes by using the `dotnet` command:

 ```
-dotnet run <filepath of schemas directory> <filepath to output directory>
+dotnet run «filepath of schemas directory» «filepath to output directory»
 ```

 For example: